davidkane9/creditr/TO-DO.md

 * Make data/rates.RData go back to January 1, 2004.
 This is how far back our pricing goes.
 Document clearly how this is updated.

 * Add all the test cases specified at the bottom of test.rates.R

-* Maybe check.rates.dates is no longer necessary?
-  It hasn't been used once in the package.
-So maybe it's not necessary.

 * get.date ought to include the JPY stuff, I think.
 Maybe also business date stuff?
 Change name to add.dates.